OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

 is divided into several disjoint regions by features such as theory and geometry, so that these features show consistency or similarity in the same region and obvious differences between different regions.
 In short, it is to give a picture and classify each pixel on the picture.
-Separate the pixel regions belonging to different objects.
+Separate the pixel regions belonging to different objects. `Unet <https://arxiv.org/abs/1505.04597>`_ is a classical image segmentation algorithm

 Here, we explore how to partially quantify the classical neural network to create a hybrid quantum classical `QUnet`  neural network.
 We will write a simple example of integrating `pyQPanda <https://pyqpanda-toturial.readthedocs.io/zh/latest/>`_ with `VQNet` .
 Qunet is mainly used to solve the technology of image segmentation.

-`QUnet Introduction to algorithm documents <../../../../../tutorials/QUnet/QUnet_demo.md>`_  , `QUnet sample code <../../../../examples/qunet_test.py>`_ .

 Data preparation
 """""""""""""""""""""

-We will use the data of VOCdevkit/VOC2012 official library as image segmentation data.
+We will use the data of `VOCdevkit/VOC2012 <http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar>`_  official library as image segmentation data.
 These samples are divided into training data training_data and test data testing_data.

 .. figure:: ./images/Unet_data_imshow.png
+   :width: 600 px
+   :align: center

+|

 Constructing quantum circuits
 """"""""""""""""""""""""""""""""